-Steinberg, the creators of the VST plugin format are ceasing support for Version 2 of the format.
-Steinberg intend to remove the VST2 Software Development kit from public availability and will not license any new VST2 developers after October 2018.
-Any developer not licensed with Steinberg will be banned from creating VST2 plugins.
+Steinberg, the creators of the VST plugin format have ceased support for Version 2 of the format.
+Steinberg has removed the VST2 Software Development kit from public availability and stopped licensing any new VST2 developers after October 2018.
+Any developer not already licensed with Steinberg may not distribute VST2 plugins.

 If you make plugins with SynthEdit, this change may affect you.
 Plugins made with SynthEdit 32-bit are VST Version 2 plugins.

 VST Version 3 plugins are not affected by this ban.
 To create VST Version 3 plugins use the 64-bit version of SynthEdit.